-I thought it might be useful to interview one of LA’s top educational consultants, Jamie Nissenbaum, of LA School Mates.
+I thought it might be useful to interview one of LA’s top educational consultants, Jamie Bakal of Jamie Bakal Consulting.
 Jamie is the co-founder of LA School Mates, an educator and a graduate of Oakwood School.
 For fall 2010, 26/27 of Jamie’s clients have been accepted at their top choice schools!

 Here is my interview with Jamie:

 I have a wide variety of clients.
 Some of my clients are families with two working parents who just struggle to find the time to sort through the private school maze.
 Some of my clients are families who just aren’t familiar with all of the independent schools in Los Angeles and want to know what their options are.
 Some of my clients are families who want more individualized attention than their preschools can offer and want some hand-holding through the process.